AlessDea/SOAproject/src/report.md

 Then the file system is registered.

 #### singlefilefs_mount
-This function in invocated on the file system mounting.
-It's goal is to set up the file system and this is done thanks to the `mount_bdev` funciton.
+This function is invoked on the file system mounting.
+It's goal is to set up the file system and this is done thanks to the `mount_bdev` function.
 This function takes some arguments and one of this is  a function pointer which specify the function that is in charge to fill the superblock.
 This function is `singlefilefs_fill_super`.

 ### newsyscall.c
 There is the implementation of the three new syscall.

 #### sys_put_data
 This is the first syscall, it's goal is to put user message in a free block of the device.
 The steps operated by this syscall:
 - check if the user message fits the block